Prateek-Gaurav7296/php_projects/README.md

 This will remove both the containers and the associated volumes, including the MySQL database data.

 Commands Recap

-	1. Build the Docker Image:
+1.Build the Docker Image:
   docker build -t php-mysql .
- 	2. Start the Containers:
+2.Start the Containers:
   docker-compose up -d
-  3. Stop the Containers:
+3.Stop the Containers:
   docker-compose up -d
-  4. Re-initialize the Database (Optional): docker-compose down -v
+4.Re-initialize the Database (Optional): docker-compose down -v